FinnNahon/finnnahon.github.io/content/posts/touchdown_in_bali.md

 ## the flight

 After a rather busy pre-trip month in Melbourne, we both made it to Melbourne Airport, bags packed and ready to go.
 No real hiccups at the airport, thankfully.
-After having a final goodbye glass of Carlton, we hopped onto the plane and began the 6-hour flight to Bali.
+After having a final goodbye pint of Carlton, we hopped onto the plane and began the 6-hour flight to Bali.

 <figure style="display: inline-block; text-align: center;">
   <img src="/images/on_the_plane.jpg" width="550px" alt="On The Plane">